 The training provides early- and mid-career journalists with vital skills to investigate the forces behind the climate crisis.
 Attendees will learn how to track emissions across borders, follow financial flows, examine corporate climate claims, navigate freedom of information legislation, analyse the impact of lobbying on EU climate policy, and utilise geodata, satellite imagery and flight-tracking tools.
-All sessions will be led by experienced investigative journalists and climate specialists (TBA), with a strong focus on practical techniques and real-world case studies.
+All sessions will be led by experienced investigative journalists and climate specialists, with a strong focus on practical techniques and real-world case studies.

-The applications are now accepted, until 31 January 2025.
+The applications are now closed.

 The programme blends hands-on learning with opportunities for networking, including a shared breakfast and dinner on the first evening.
 Sessions are interactive and practice-oriented, ensuring participants depart with enhanced skills, tangible story ideas and potential partners for future collaborations.